The Children's Crusade (comics)

 "The Children's Crusade" is the over-arching title of a seven-issue comic book crossover and limited series, and specifically the two bookends thereof.
 It was published in 1993 and 1994 by DC Comics as a part of the Vertigo imprint.

 The two bookends which open and close the crossover were written by Neil Gaiman and Alisa Kwitney, with the middle five issues being the newly created or resurrected Annuals from the then-on-going Vertigo titles (bar the Arcana Annual, which re-launched a new Books of Magic series).
 These were written by those titles' then-authors: Dick Foreman, Jamie Delano, Nancy Collins, Rachel Pollack and John Ney Rieber, respectively.

 This storyline marked the first attempt by the then-brand-new Vertigo comic line to do a crossover within its titles.
 Its relative lack of success, and the subsequent retooling of the Vertigo imprint to feature comics that do not tend to share a universe, make it unlikely to be repeated in such a manner.
 Subsequently, therefore, while individual characters (in particular John Constantine) occasionally guest-star in other titles, such a wide-ranging crossover has not been attempted.

 Titles

 In addition to the two Children's Crusade issues, the crossover ran through five newly created/resurrected Annuals.
 In reading order the event runs as follows: Children's Crusade #1, Black Orchid Annual #1, Animal Man Annual #1, Swamp Thing Annual #7, Doom Patrol Annual #2, Arcana Annual #1, and Children's Crusade #2.

 Collected edition

-In 2013, Vertigo announced, for the first time ever, to publish the entire title in one collected edition.
-Following delays, the collection would eventually be released in 2015 as Free Country: A Tale of the Children's Crusade including the two issue mini-series, as well as a "brand-new middle chapter written by DEAD BOY DETECTIVES writer Toby Litt and drawn by artist Peter Gross" in place of the annuals of the original crossover.
+In 2015, Vertigo published the entire title in one collected edition Free Country: A Tale of the Children's Crusade, which includes the two issue miniseries, as well as a "brand-new middle chapter" written by Dead Boy Detectives writer Toby Litt and drawn by artist Peter Gross in place of the annuals of the original crossover.